 Two-person teams (mavericks not allowed) will debate four rounds, two each as government and opposition.
-Fifteen minutes of preparation time will be allotted once the topic has been announced in the round.
-Time limits are 7-8-8-8-4-5.

-Topics will vary by round and will focus on issues related to Japan.
+Twenty minutes of preparation time will be allotted once the topic has been announced at the central announce area (to be identified at the tournament).
+No group preparation will be permitted.
+Electronic devices may not be used for flowing in the round.
+Time limits are 7-8-8-8-4-5 with points of information permitted and highly encouraged.
+No flex time will be used.
+Topics will vary by round and will focus on issues related to Greece.